 - 1. SCT will regulate expenditures to ensure a consistent level of service for all months of the year. - 2.
 Trips will be funded in the following prioritized order: - a.
 Medical - b.
 Employment - c.
 Education and training - d.
 Nutritional - e.
 Life-sustaining/other - 3.
-SCT restricts out-of-county medical trips to appointments between 9:00 a.m. and 2:00 p.m. for contiguous counties.
+SCT restricts out-of-county medical trips in contiguous counties to the following destination appointment times: between 9:00 a.m. and 2:00 p.m. for appointments in Leesburg and between 8:00 a.m. and 2:00 p.m. on Tuesdays and Thursdays for appointments to Veterans Affairs in Summerfield.
 In-county trips are provided to appointments between 8:30 a.m. and 3:00 p.m.
 Trips after 3 p.m. are considered a one-way trip.
-Non-contiguous counties 8:00 a.m. and 12:00 p.m.
+Trips in non-contiguous counties must be on Monday, Wednesday, or Friday between 8:00 a.m. and 12:00 p.m.
 (Gainesville) and should be restricted to specialized services that cannot be obtained in Sumter County nor bordering counties.
 Citizens are encouraged to schedule their medical appointments in Sumter County.
 When this is not the case, SCT encourages multi-passenger loads to the prioritized destinations out-of-county in the designated service area. - 4.
 In-county trips are encouraged when the required service (Employment, Education, Nutrition, Life-sustaining) is available. - 5.
-Out-of-county trips are limited to Gainesville and ten miles outside Sumter County boundaries. - 6.
+Out-of-county trips are limited to Gainesville and ten miles outside Sumter County boundaries.
+Transportation to these destinations are primarily used for medical appointments. - 6.
 Wheelchair ramps at trip pickup locations must meet the American with Disabilities Act (ADA) specifications (only one-inch per one-foot slope) for transportation services to be provided. - 7.
 SCT's overall policy as a coordinator and transportation provider is to group trips to the maximum extent possible and to accommodate trip requests with the least expensive service available which meets the rider's needs.
 Therefore, for non-medical trips, trip locations are based on the nearest local available facility.